ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 #### Enable the metadata service for an existing instance using the UI
 {: #imd-enable-on-instance-ui}

-Use the UI to enable the metadata service on an existing instance where it has been disabled.
+Use the UI to enable the metadata service on an existing instance.

 1. Navigate to the list of instances.
 In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Virtual server instances**.